 Panama Canal Travel Information

-Electrical current is 120 volts AC, 60Hz.
-Round 2-pin plugs are the norm.
+Electrical current is 110 volts, 60Hz.
+Flat two-pin plugs are the norm.

 The official language is Spanish.
 However, many Panamanians speak both Spanish and English.

 Malaria is a concern in parts of Panama and travellers are advised to take malaria medication if visiting provinces east of the Panama Canal.
 Vaccinations are recommended for hepatitis A, hepatitis B and typhoid and travellers should be up to date on vaccinations for MMR (measles, mumps, rubella) and tetanus-diphtheria.
 Yellow fever vaccinations are required for travellers arriving from infected areas and are recommended for visits to areas of mainland Panama east of the Canal Zone.

 Travellers should avoid tap water in Panama unless it has been boiled, filtered or chemically disinfected, and exercise caution with street food.